sualeh/What-a-Character/src/main/slides/part2/what-a-character-encoding-javascript.md

-## `codecs` Module
+## `TextEncoder` and `TextDecoder`

-- Provides functions for encoding and decoding
+- Provide functions for encoding and decoding
-- Supports a wide variety of encodings
+- Supports a variety of encodings to decode
-- Provides classes for reading and writing data with a specific encoding
+- Encodes only to UTF-8
 - Handles encoding and decoding errors